Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 1. User Adaptability; Premiere Pro is extremely intuitive and so, is a great starter software for beginners.
 Once you’ve mastered Premiere Pro the transition to After Effects is much easier.

 4. Premiere Pro is a great starting point in anyone’s journey into the post-production world.
-Mastering Premiere Pro will allow you to transition to a more advanced software easier.
+Mastering Premiere Pro will allow you to transition to a more advanced software easily.

-We’ve understood that both Post-Production software has their uses and are more complementary than actual rivals.
+We’ve understood that both post-production tools have their uses and are more complementary than actual rivals.
 It could be related to the relationship between Microsoft Office products; like PowerPoint and Word.
 They aren’t the same but have overlapping functions.

 When to Use Premiere Pro?